george-poole/LUCiFEx/README.md

 Welcome to the ***Linearized Convection in FEniCSx*** package!

+LUCiFEx is a flexible and user-friendly package for the applied mathematician to solve time-dependent PDEs numerically by the finite element method using [FEniCSx](https://github.com/FEniCS/dolfinx).

-Development has primarily been motivated by the numerical study of 2D convection in porous media, however the tools developed are general-purpose and widely-applicable.
+Development has primarily been motivated by the numerical study of fluid dynamics in 2D porous media, however the tools developed are general-purpose and widely-applicable.
 For any queries, comments or feedback do not hesitate to email `grp39@cam.ac.uk`.

 ## Gallery